VV Noordwijk

 Voetbalvereniging Noordwijk is a Dutch football club founded in 1933, based in Noordwijk.
-It currently competes in the Tweede Divisie.
+It currently competes in the Derde Divisie.

 History

 VV Noordwijk was founded on 4 March 1933.

 1940s–1960s: Vierde, Derde, and Tweede Klasse

 During the 1940s and 1960s Noordwijk hovered between the Vierde Klasse and Derde Klasse of the Royal Dutch Football Association.
 It won section championships in the Vierde Klasse in 1948 and 1958 and in the Derde Klasse in 1961, promoting each time to the next level.

 From 1961 through 1970 Noordwijk played for nine seasons in the Tweede Klasse.
 If finished in one of the top five positions during all these years, winning section championships in 1963, 1968, and 1970.

 1970s–1990s: Eerste Klasse

 From 1970 through 1996 VV Noordwijk played in the Eerste Klasse winning section championships in 1972, 1976, 1978, 1980, 1981, and 1983, not promoting a level at any of these frequent championships.

 Noordwijk reached the eighth finals in 1978–79 KNVB Cup.

 In 1996 Noordwijk promoted to the Hoofdklasse, after it had completed the Eerste Klasse season merely in fifth position.